-&lt;sup>16 The data used in this section is obtained from open sources.
+&lt;sup>16 The UAEFIU has requested such data from local land departments/municipalities.
+However, no response was received except from the Ajman Department of Land and Real Estate.
+The data used in this section is obtained from open sources.